 Over the past 10 years, the price of a Metro Vancouver house has doubled.
 That’s the equivalent of prices rising 7% every year while people’s incomes increased by an average of 1.5% over the same timeframe.

 It is possible Surrey house prices are at hit a tipping point.
 This doesn’t mean you don’t buy a home for your family, but it does mean that you’re buying it for shelter and not as a low-risk investment.
-It also means you’re driving a hard bargain.
+It also means you can drive a hard bargain.

-Metro Vancouver condo prices also doubled over the same timeframe but in the past 10 years never experienced a downturn until last summer.
+Metro Vancouver condo prices also doubled over the same timeframe but in the past 10 years had never experienced a downturn until last summer.

 If you’re looking to buy or sell a home in the next three years, you’ll want to pay closer attention to recent trends.
 With fewer buyers in the market, sellers have begun to lower their expectations, and prices have dipped in recent months.

 Since peaking in the Summer, condo prices have dropped in Surrey and that’s good news for first-time home buyers.

 First-time buyers who earn $100,000 a year and have saved up $50,000 can afford a home priced around $425,000 so the run-of-the-mill Surrey condo is just within their reach.
 House prices are still well beyond the reach of most households and with prices now dropping, they are losing equity in their current homes.
 They would need a substantial gift from the “bank of mom and dad” to make up the difference.